rcamposdev/ingles/apuntes/vocabulary/commonVerbs.md

 - I would like to **go on a trip** to Europe with my girlfriend next year

-- If you want to save money, you have to **make a shopping list** before you go to the market
+- If you want to save money, you have to **make a shopping list** before you going to the supermarket

-- When it's a rainy day, I like to **stay in** at home
+- When it's a rainy day, I like to **stay in**

 ### Uses of the verb "Do"